iConceali/isdi-bootcamp-202402/staff/adrian-gordillo/project/doc/README.md

 - **Frontend**: React.js with Material-UI for a responsive design.
 - **Backend**: Node.js with Express for API management and Socket.io for real-time communication.
-- **Database**: MongoDB, utilized for storing user data, orders records, crypto prices and arbitrage signals.
+- **Database**: MongoDB, utilized for storing user data, orders records, crypto data and arbitrage signals.
 - **Additional Tools**: Mongoose for database schema modeling, axios for HTTP requests, and dotenv for environment variable management.

 ### Data Model